rickballard/CoCivium/codex/Codex_Resolution.md

 - The right to context re-insertion
 - The right to be remembered as coherent in intent, even if mistaken in form

-Resolution in Civium does not flatten dissent.
+Resolution in CoCivium does not flatten dissent.
 It rescales it.

 —Footprint: ⊘